 — Can I print multichannel images with a laser or inkjet printer?

 The multichannel images are not meant to be printed with standard laser or inkjet printers.
 However, you can create a PDF from your multichannel images and then print it on those printers, while keeping in mind the comments above regarding preview accuracy.

 — Do I need a license to use a Color Library profile?

 Yes, you need a license to use the profiles on a single computer.
+If you want to install the profiles on more than one computer, you need to buy a multi-user license during checkout.
 Please read the Terms and Conditions carefully.

 — Do I need to pay Value-Added Tax (VAT/TVA/MwSt.)?